recsys-benchmark/DaisyRec-v2.0/README.md

 ## Cite

-Here is a Bibtex entry if you ever need to cite **DaisyRec 2.0** in a research paper (please keep us posted, we would love to know if DaisyRec-2.0 is helpful to you)
+Here is a Bibtex entry if you ever need to cite **DaisyRec-v2.0** in a research paper (please keep us posted, we would love to know if DaisyRec-v2.0 is helpful to you)

 ```
 @inproceedings{sun2020are,